Understanding and Managing Low Libido in Women: Causes, Symptoms, and Solutions

 A helpful tool for checking your sexual health is the Female Sexual Function Index (FSFI).
 This is a quiz used in clinical studies that looks at different areas of sexual function, like desire, arousal, lubrication, orgasm, satisfaction, and pain.
 Take this Libido Quiz to get some insight into where you’re at sexually.

-To be clear, this quiz isn’t an official diagnosis – but it’s a starting point to better understand your concerns.
-Random dips in sex drive are normal.
+This quiz isn’t an official diagnosis but a starting point to better understand your concerns.
+Random dips in sex drive are standard.
 But consistently low libido that stresses you out could mean seeking help.

 The key is being open about your sexual health – with your partner and your healthcare team.
 Spotting low libido symptoms is the first step to boosting your sexual health and happiness.

 When tackling low libido, you need a personalized strategy.
-This means finding ways to boost female libido, using coping tools, and knowing when to get medical help.
+This means finding ways to boost female libido, using coping tools, and knowing when to get medical help to get low libido treatment.

 Libido Boosters for Women

-There are lots of things that might rev a woman’s engine.
-Some supplements are known for boosting female sex drive, like Ginkgo Biloba, Maca root, Ginseng, L-arginine, Black Cohosh, Chasteberry fruit, and DHEA.
+There are lots of things that might rev a woman’s love engine.
+Some supplements, like Ginkgo biloba, maca root, ginseng, L-arginine, black cohosh, chasteberry fruit, and DHEA, are known for boosting female sex drive.
 These natural substances can improve blood flow and balance hormones, which may turn up the heat.

 Sex also gets more fun with things that increase comfort and arousal.
 Using lube can help with dryness and make sex feel better.
 Trying new positions or toys can spice things up.
-And strengthening your pelvic floor with Kegel exercises can intensify sensation and control.
+Strengthening your pelvic floor with Kegel exercises can intensify sensation and control.

 Coping and Support for Low Libido